zremami/GeoODL_Frontend/README.md

 # A Web-Based Decision Support System for Spatial Problem Solving

-This project is a web-based Decision Support System (DSS) designed to solve spatial problems.
-It provides a user-friendly interface for making decisions based on spatial data and visualizations.
+This project is a web-based Decision Support System (DSS) developed as a master's thesis project titled "Designing and Evaluating a Web Spatial Decision Support System for Spatial Problem Solving," which provides a comprehensive tool for analyzing and visualizing gamma ambient dose rate data.
+The system is evaluated using this application, specifically commissioned by the Bundesamt für Strahlenschutz (BfS).

 ## Features